About This Chapter

 5. Fractions to Decimals: Lesson for Kids

-In this lesson, you will learn how fractions and decimals represent parts of a whole.
-You will learn how to convert fractions into decimals and practice a few examples.
+In this lesson, you'll learn how fractions and decimals represent parts of a whole.
+You'll also learn how to convert fractions into decimals and practice with a few examples.

 6. Fractions: Lesson for Kids

 A fraction gives information using two parts.
-In this lesson you will learn the two parts of a fraction and what they mean.
-You will also learn how to read a fraction.
+In this lesson, you'll learn the two parts of a fraction and what they mean.
+You'll also learn how to read a fraction.

 7. Numerator & Denominator Lesson for Kids